Longhorns hook No. 4 hoops recruit Johnson

-Top-five recruit Tre Johnson, the second-highest-ranked uncommitted player in the 2024 class, announced his commitment to Texas men's basketball Wednesday, leaving Rodney Terry and the Longhorns as the big winners of the early signing period.
+Top-five recruit Tre Johnson, the second-highest-ranked uncommitted player in the 2024 class, announced his commitment to Texas on Wednesday, leaving Rodney Terry and the Longhorns' men's basketball team as the big winners of the early signing period.

 Johnson chose Texas over Baylor after a long head-to-head battle between the two in-state rivals.